SecretX33/flump/README.md

 flump
 =====

+Download the lastest version [here](https://github.com/SecretX33/flump/releases/latest/download/Flump.zip).

 A customized version of Flump for World of Warcraft 3.3.5a

-The original version of Flump can be found here http://wow.curseforge.com/addons/flump/
+The original version of Flump can be found [here](http://wow.curseforge.com/addons/flump).

 (fraggerfox) I stumbled upon this addon when looking for a simple addon to detect the activation of spells like Aura Mastery and found this addon to be quite useful and lightweight, but there were a few short comings and since the project